arbet/wordpress-linkedin-login/readme.txt

 1. After creating the application, you will be able to see your API key and secret.
 Copy and paste them into your plugin.

 == Changelog ==

+= 0.21 =
+* Fixed a bug where two shortcodes on the same page was causing an error
+* Added option to specify CSS class via shortcode

 = 0.2 =
 * Added option to allow redirect URL via shortcode